agorzawski/pychiver/README.md

 A python package providing a wrapped service options:
 - **for archived data access** in the *EPICS Archiver*.
-  - Simple data extraction for scalars and waveforms,
+  - Simple **data extraction** for scalars and waveforms,
+  - **Auto search for the last value** if not found in the requested time window,
   - Some tools are provided for **data processing**  like data aligning, moving average or data source (PVs) status checks.
 - **for saved configurations and snapshots** in the EPICS *SaveAndRestore*, see more in [SAVEANDRESTORE.md](SAVEANDRESTORE.md)
 - Extended **waveform support** with collectors for both: archiver and realtime subscriptions, see more in [WAVEFORM.md](WAVEFORM.md)